 My Bio Page

 I've been writing stories since I was a kid and in my spare time while I worked as an adult.
-Finally I decided to write a novel for real.
-I always wrote for kids.
-It's hard to say why except that those are the stories I can tell best.
+Finally I decided to write anovel for real.
+I always wrote for children.
+It's hard to say why except that those are the stories I can tell

 In 2010, I was picked as the Children's-Writer-in-Residence by Thurber House, a residency offered to one children's book writer a year in honor of author and humorist James Thurber.
 I got to live in Thurber's house in downtown Columbus, now a literary center and museum.
 Thanks Thurber House!
 That was a terrific experience and helped me write my second book.

 Thanks so much for visiting my website.
 I hope it has all the info you’re looking for.
-For more about me and my books, here is a Witch's Guide Q&A and a Witch's Curse Q&A. Elsewhere on the web you can watch a 30 minute interview that aired on Ohio NPR (skip to 10:30 for a discussion of The Witch's Guide to Cooking with Children), read my blog, see me pick my five favorite classic teen movies on the Focus Features film website, see my tumblr posts, and read my 10 blog posts on Tor.com.
+Elsewhere on the web you can watch a 30 minute interview with me that aired on Ohio NPR (skip to 10:30 for a discussion of The Witch's Guide to Cooking with Children), read my occasional blog, or read my 10 blog posts on Tor.com.

 The photos on this page are my friends and family.
 This one is me now :).